 How did you first come across it, and please tell us about your own writing.

 I encountered LitRPG completely by accident.
-I wrote a novella, Stormbane, that was about a woman fighting to protect monsters in a fantasy world.
+I wrote a novella, Stormbane, that was about a woman fighting to protect monsters in a fantasy MMORPG, something similar to World of Warcraft.
 I was writing for a couple of RPGs at the time and Stormbane was a way for me to express my frustrations about the genre tropes and the negative sides of gamer culture.
-Someone left a comment on Amazon saying that Stormbane was “almost but not quite LitRPG”.
+Ramon Meija of the LitRPG Podcast left a comment on Amazon saying that Stormbane was “almost but not quite LitRPG”.
 I’d never heard of the term LitRPG before so I searched it out on Amazon and found Aleron Kong’s first book, The Land: Founding: A LitRPG Saga (Chaos Seeds Book 1).
 I read it and it was love at first sight for me.
 Not so much with Aleron’s book, but with the genre as a whole.

-I loved the combination of science-fiction and fantasy adventures with engaging quest goals and clear character progression.
-It all felt so...motivating...and it reminded me of my teenage years on a sheep farm in Southland, planning and writing Dragon Warriors roleplaying adventures that I rather sadly had noone to play.
+I loved the combination of science-fiction and fantasy adventures with engaging quest goals and character progression that is clearly tracked by RPG statistics.
+It all felt so...motivating...and it reminded me of my teenage years on a sheep farm in Southland, planning and writing Dragon Warriors roleplaying adventures that I rather sadly had no-one to play.

-Here’s the blurb for Warlock: Reign of Blood.
+Here’s the blurb for the first book of the duology - Warlock: Reign of Blood.

 Swords, Spells, Stats and Slaughter